fmarino-ipzs/eid-it-wallet-docs/docs/en/how-to-read-spec.rst

 Authentic Source
 ^^^^^^^^^^^^^^^^^^^^

-If the reader wants to operate an **Authentic Source**, the focus should be on secure data provision and integration with credential issuers.
+If the reader wants to operate an **Authentic Source**, the focus should be on secure data provision and integration with Credential Issuers.

 **Essential sections:**

-* **Section** :ref:`authentic-sources:Authentic Sources`: Requirements and integration patterns with credential issuers.
+* **Section** :ref:`authentic-sources:Authentic Sources`: Requirements and integration patterns with Credential Issuers.
 * **Section** :ref:`authentic-source-endpoint:Authentic Source Endpoints`: API specifications and catalogue integration.
 * **Section** :ref:`algorithms:Cryptographic Algorithms`: Data integrity, authentication, and security requirements.
 * **Section** :ref:`e-service-pdnd:e-Service PDND`: PDND integration and interoperability requirements.

 **Secondary sections:**

-* **Section** :ref:`credential-issuer-solution:Credential Issuer Solution`: Understanding Credential Issuers main componetns and integration processes.
+* **Section** :ref:`credential-issuer-solution:Credential Issuer Solution`: Understanding Credential Issuers main components and integration processes.
 * **Section** :ref:`digital-credential-management:Digital Credential Management`: Understanding how authoritative data and attributes becomes Digital Credentials, and how their lifecycle is managed.

 Relying Party